CAMINO DE SANTIAGO

 English Way, Portuguese Way, Finisterre Way and Via de la Plata

-In 2021, the 120th Compostela Jubilee Holy Year or Xacobeo Holy Year will be celebrated, which are those on which July 25 (the feast of St. James the Apostle) falls on a Sunday.
-The last Holy Year was in 2010 and the next one will be celebrated in 2032 so don’t miss out on the opportunity to visit Santiago on such special dates!
+2021 is the 120th Jubilee Year of Compostela or Holy Jacobean Year, which is only celebrated when July 25th (the festivity of St. James the Apostle) falls on a Sunday.
+The last Holy Year was 2010 and the next one will be 2032.
+Don’t miss the opportunity to visit Santiago on such special dates!

-From A Coruña one of the two variants of the English Way starts in the direction of Santiago de Compostela.
-Although it is only 75 kilometers away from A Coruña, you can receive your Compostela when you arrive in Santiago.
+One of the two diversions of the English Way to Santiago de Compostela starts in A Coruña.
+Although A Coruña is only 75 kilometers away, you can receive your Compostela when you arrive in Santiago.

-At Walkin and Eatin Galicia we are guides on the Camino and we do several accompaniments every year, passionate about the stories that make up each stage and delighted to be able to share them with you.
-And of course, knowing the best gastronomic stops!
+In Walkin and Eatin Galicia we are guides in the Camino and do several accompaniments every year.
+We are passionate about the stories that make up each stage and will be delighted to to share them with you.
+Oh, and our gastronomic stops are not to be missed!

-Just worry about walking and let us organize your Way!
+Just focus on walking and let us organize your Way!